5 Days In Maui

 - Be very careful and think twice before overtaking on one-lane roads.

-- Car break-ins are unfortunately quite common in Maui, especially on quieter beaches, the scenic road on the northern coast of West Maui and all major tourist stops on the road to Hana.
-Never leave anything visible inside your car or move things into the trunk after parking your vehicle.
+- Car break-ins are unfortunately quite common in Maui, especially on quieter beaches, the scenic road on the northern coast of West Maui, and all major tourist stops on the road to Hana.
+Never leave anything visible inside your car or move things into the trunk after parking.
 It is also common practice to leave the car unlocked and the front windows down.
-Minimize the risk of a break-in by parking in front of a food stand, home etc, and inspect the parking area for any broken glass – this is a definite sign to head elsewhere.
+Minimize the risk of a break-in by parking in front of a food stand, home, etc, and inspect the parking area for any broken glass – this is a definite sign to head elsewhere.

 - Since Hawaii is a ‘no-fault’ state, car rental companies will scare you to death and offer incredibly expensive insurance plans.
-With the larger companies, you can usually decline this, but with the smaller ones, they often force you to take at the very least the cheapest package which can amount to about $15 per day.
+With the larger companies, you can usually decline this, but with the smaller ones, they often force you to take, at the very least, the cheapest package, which can amount to about $15 per day.
 American car owners usually have an insurance policy that covers rental cars, but foreigners do not.
 If you’re traveling from abroad, perhaps your travel insurance can include this type of coverage.
-In this case, you will need to show at the counter that you have coverage so bring a copy of your policy (in English).
+In this case, you must show at the counter that you have coverage, so bring a copy of your policy (in English).

 What to Pack for Maui

-Together with this 5 days in Maui itinerary, I recommend grabbing a Lonely Planet guide to Hawaii to have useful information at your fingertips and to better understand Hawaii’s culture and interesting history.
+Together with this Maui itinerary, I recommend planning your trip alongside a copy of the Lonely Planet guide to Maui to have useful information at your fingertips and to better understand Maui’s culture and interesting history.
+If you’re visiting additional islands in Hawaii, consider purchasing the Lonely Planet Guide to Hawaii.

-- Shark attacks have been known to occur in Maui’s beaches, especially off the south coast.
+- Shark attacks are known to occur in Maui’s beaches, especially off the south coast.
 There’s not really much you can do but just be aware and ask the locals.

 Day 1: The Scenic Road to Hana

-The first of your 5 days in Maui will be dedicated to the legendary scenic drive to Hana.
-The town at the end of the line is not actually the highlight, but the way to get there is.
-This is one of the most famous scenic drives in the U.S. and for many visitors to Maui, the highlight of their trip.
+We’ll dedicate the first day of this Maui itinerary to the legendary road to Hana, one of the best scenic drives in Hawaii.
+The town at the end of the line is not the highlight, but the way to get there is.
+For many visitors, the scenic road to Hana is the highlight of their trip to Maui.

-Logistics for the day: aside from the above insider tips, here are a few more essential tips for driving the scenic road to Hana.
+Apart from the above insider tips, here are a few more essential tips for driving the scenic road to Hana.
+Note that you can also book a guided tour and avoid this long drive.

-- Check the weather forecast the night before and make adjustments if needed.
-Keep in mind to take things with a grain of salt when it comes to weather reports on Maui.
+Check the weather forecast the night before and make adjustments if needed.
+Remember to take things with a grain of salt when it comes to weather reports on Maui.
 Unless the forecast calls for heavy and constant rain, it’s a go!

-- Do not leave anything in your car or trunk!
-Break-ins are very common – especially in Twin Falls – and will ruin your vacation.
-It is also wise to leave the doors unlocked and your front window rolled down.
-Try and leave your vehicle in spots less prone to break in such as staffed entrances, next to food stands, etc.
+Don’t leave anything in your car or trunk!
+Break-ins, especially around Twin Falls, are very common and will ruin your vacation.
+It is also wise to leave the doors unlocked, and your front window rolled down.
+Leave your vehicle in areas less prone to break, such as staffed entrances, next to food stands, etc.

-- Some spots might be inviting for a quick photo stop, but if there’s a sign clearly prohibiting stopping, there might be a good reason for it.
-Be courteous to others, find another place to stop, and walk a little bit to snap your photos.
+Some spots might be inviting for a quick photo stop, but if there’s a sign prohibiting stopping, there might be a good reason for it.
+Be courteous to others, find another place to stop, and walk a little to snap your photos.

 I’ll now list the major highlights on the scenic road to Hana, omitting a few places I visited on two separate occasions that really aren’t worth the time.
 I’ll start from the Kipahulu side of Haleakala National Park and work my way back to Paia.
 Keep in mind: there are only so many waterfalls you can see in one day.
 After a while, they all look the same…